osbert-lancaster-v/CLOT/README.md

 of 'pure' django vs googleapps django :( not a big deal, but annoying.

-the swiss tourney for odd number of players (3 players in fact) does NOT show the special swiss list of games correctly - the last round is not shown. i think this is not too big a deal as i *think* it ~only happens for 3 players and 3 rounds. i will keep an eye on it though.

 BIG!!
 no way to decide who won by default in cases where games do not start.  fizzer will